EtherealEmil/UsualScrap/README.md

 Once the explosive tank is picked up, an internal timer will begin counting down to 0 which will then cause the tank to explode.
 The only way to deactivate the timer is by bringing the tank back to your ship safely.

-- The internal timer can be any time between 2 and 3 minutes, better get moving!
+- The internal timer can be any time around 3 minutes, better get moving!
 - Hitting the tank with a melee weapon will cause it to explode. immediately.
 - Each time the tank is dropped, its remaining time will be reduced by a percentage; On the third drop, the Tank will explode immediately.
 - After being brought to the ship the Tank will be in a inactive state, stopping the timer.
 In the inactive state, Hitting it will still cause it to explode and it can be reactivated by dropping it a few times (Dropping it only causes a explosion while it is active).